All good things must come to an end, including a lot of the stuff filling your home.

 Fire extinguishers expire and they do this for a few different reasons.
 One common way is that, over time, the seal on the neck will weaken and allow compressed gas to escape.
 Extinguishers that have lost much of their pressure will not operate….
 Expensive extinguishers that have expired, especially those designed for commercial use, can be refilled and resealed by companies who specialize in this service.
 Inexpensive models are disposable.

 If your baby is in the same car seat your 10-year-old used, it’s time to go shopping.

 Car seats are another unexpected item that will expire.
 You can usually find the expiration date printed on the label on the side of the seat, and my personal experience has been that most are good for five to six years.
-However, manufacturer Graco says seats often have expiration dates ranging from six to 10 years.

 The seats may expire because the plastic degrades over time, but safety innovations are another reason manufacturers put a shelf life on their products.
 Technology is constantly evolving, and 10 years from now, a better and safer car seat should have been developed.

 4. Motor oil

 With the fluctuating cost of oil, it may be tempting to buy a lifetime supply when you find a great deal.
 But you could end up with oil that doesn’t perform well if you pull out a bottle that’s been in storage for years.